Four Month Sleep Regression: How Long Will This Last?

 Travel, illness, and other major changes in circumstance are expected to disrupt sleep time.
 But at four months?
 It’s just your little one growing up and making progress.

-You’re not alone in this frustration and there is hope.
+You’re not alone in this frustration of sudden sleeplessness and there is hope.
 I promise, your baby will sleep well once again — and truly, even better than you can imagine.

-Here are some tips to help your four month old reclaim their sleep…
+Here are some tips we tell every family of a 4 month old to help reclaim their sleep…

 1. No Lights In The Room